masumbillah/react-canvas/README.md

-# Getting Started with Create React App
+# React Image canvas app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This app will be use image midify, create email template for images.
+It's developing only React js(latest version), Redux, Redux thunk and React dnd.

+## Get start for now

+At first pull the repo and install modules.

+### `npm install` or `npm i`

 In the project directory, you can run: